ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

 <br>

+The 20th Century saw great progess in Algebraic-Geometric methods and as a result an elliptic curve's rational points, denoted $E(\mathbb Q)$, are somewhat better understood.
 In 1922 the Mordell-Weil Theorem was proven, which states that all abelian varieties over are finitely generated abelian groups.
 Later in 1984 a conjecture by Mordell was proven by Faltings stating